-Skewers: A cooking tradition since the Early Stone Age.
-That’s right, stabbing food with a stick and cooking it over a flame is a prehistoric throwback.
-And if something has endured for 300,000 years, it can’t be that bad.
+Skewers have been a cooking tradition since the early Stone Age.
+Yep, stabbing food with a stick and cooking it over a flame is a prehistoric throwback.
+(Makes sense, right?)
+And if something has endured for 300,000 years, it must be good.

-The best part about skewering is that the choices are endless.
+The best part about skewering: The options are endless.
 Red meat, poultry, seafood, vegetables, cheese, even bread are all worthy of a spot on the spear.
-It’s a particularly great option when cooking for a group with different palate preferences.
+Skewering is a particularly great choice when cooking for a group with different palate preferences.
 Each individual can mix and match ingredients and control portion size.

-Plus they’re easy to manage.
+Plus, skewers are super fun to eat and easy to manage on the grill.
 Getting an even-on-all-sides sear can be achieved with a simple spin.

 Below you’ll find recipes for our favorite skewers to toss on the grill.

 Right on skew: 11 skewers and kabobs to rock your barbecue